-- Simpler (more predictable) internal dynamics can achieve higher levels of performance in harsher environmental conditions. - The increased survival value is not always due to smoother behavior resulting from the simpler internal states. - Initially evloution-transparent internal agent properties can affect external behavioral performance and fitness in a changing environment. - An initial stepping stone in the evolutionary pathway leading to self-awareness and agency could have formed in such a way.
+- Simpler (more predictable) internal dynamics can achieve higher levels of performance in harsher environmental conditions. - The increased survival value is not always due to smoother behavior resulting from the simpler internal states. - Initially evloution-transparent internal agent properties can affect external behavioral performance and fitness in a changing environment. - Speculation: Maybe this is how self-awareness/agency evolved?